Easy Homemade Recipes

 Move quickly while preparing your cream cheese strudel.

-Using a chilled baking tray may help to prevent the puff pastry from softening too much.
+Using a chilled baking tray will help to prevent the puff pastry from softening too much.

 Nutrition